Air France-KLM says won't back down on costs

 Air France-KLM's problems were highlighted as first-quarter figures published on Friday showed that higher passenger traffic failed to compensate for weak cargo trade and record fuel costs.

-Operating losses grew to 597 million euros (485 million pounds) from 403 million a year ago on revenue which grew 6 percent to 5.645 billion.
+Operating losses grew to 597 million euros ($785 million) from 403 million a year ago on revenue which grew 6 percent to 5.645 billion.
 Net losses were flat at 368 million.

 "The first quarter was challenging and up to a point may appear disappointing, but we had expected this performance which is in line with our roadmap for the full year," Calavia said.